dsa110/dsa110-pol/README.md

 export DSACALDIR="PATH-TO-POLARIZATION-CALIBRATOR-VOLTAGES"/polcal_voltages/
 ```

-Replacing with the paths specific to your machine.
+replacing with the paths specific to your machine.
+One additional environment variable, `RMSYNTHTOKEN` is required to push `tqdm` progress bars to slack for background RM synthesis processes.
+This is already defined on relevant DSA-110 machines; please submit an issue in this repository if this token is needed on any other machine.

 Next install `dsa110-pol` with `pip`:

 ```
 cd dsa110-pol